TEIC/CETEIcean/tutorial_es/README.md

   margin-bottom: .5em;
 }
 ```
-Some things to notice: the element names in our CSS selectors are prefixed with "tei-", which is what CETEIcean does to turn TEI elements into HTML Custom Elements.
-These rules mean divs are displayed as blocks (they start on a new line and are followed by a break at the end), as are paragraphs, and the latter also have some spacing before and after.
-Deciding what styles to apply to the currently unstyled elements may not always be easy, but we can begin by picking some simple cases.
-The source document uses lists for its table of contents and indices, always with `@type="simple"`.
-We can use CSS to format these as lists.
-Add the following to the `tei.css` file:

 Algunas cosas para tener en cuenta: los nombres de los elementos en nuestros selectores CSS tienen el prefijo “tei-”, esto es necesario para que CETEIcean pueda convertir los elementos de TEI en elementos personalizados (Custom Elements) de HTML.
 Estas reglas establecen que los elementos div se visualicen como bloques (empiezan en una nueva línea y terminan con un corte), lo mismo sucede con los párrafos, que también tienen un espaciado superior y posterior.
 Decidir qué estilos aplicar a los elementos que todavía no tienen reglas de estilo puede no resultar sencillo, pero podemos comenzar eligiendo algunos de los casos más simples.
 El documento fuente utiliza listas para la tabla de contenido y los índices, siempre con el atributo `@type="simple"`.
 Podemos usar CSS para darle formato a esas listas.
 Añade lo siguiente en el archivo `tei.css`: